Engineering/International Studies Program

 AN INTERNATIONAL EDGE

-If you’re interested in engineering, like to explore other languages and cultures, and want to succeed in an increasingly global job market, the international studies and engineering dual major may be a perfect fit.
-There are a few similar programs at other colleges; however, the Lafayette program is designed to be completed in at most four years plus a summer with careful advising.
+If you’re interested in engineering, like to explore other languages and cultures, and want to succeed in an increasingly global job market, the engineering/international studies dual degree may be a perfect fit.
+There are a few similar programs at other colleges; however, the Lafayette program is designed to be completed in four years and a summer, with careful advising.

-This major is designed to allow students to earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, art, economics, and history.
+This program is designed to allow students to earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, economics, and history.

 Students choose a language of concentration and take courses that help them develop an in-depth cultural understanding of a country or region where the language is spoken.
 Lafayette has excellent area studies programs in Asian Studies, French, German, and Spanish.

 Full immersion in a foreign culture after language study has been completed serves as the capstone experience for the major.
 Students either study or work abroad in a country where their chosen language is spoken.
 The capstone experience can be completed in several ways, and is often completed during the summer before or after the senior year.
 [Note that need-based financial aid is typically not available for summer programs.]

 Dual Degree Requirements